Rays vs. Royals Player Props Betting Odds

-Player prop betting options for Wander Franco, Bobby Witt Jr. and others are available in the Tampa Bay Rays-Kansas City Royals matchup at Kauffman Stadium on Friday, starting at 8:10 PM ET.
+Bookmakers have listed player props for Wander Franco, Bobby Witt Jr. and others when the Tampa Bay Rays visit the Kansas City Royals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!